Elkantor/debug_log/README.md

 ```

-You can do classical things like this too, to print integer (or whatever types you want) :
+Or to print an integer value (or whatever types you want) :

 ```C
 // in main.c file